Ibsciss/php-functional/README.md

 [![Build Status](https://scrutinizer-ci.com/g/Ibsciss/php-functional/badges/build.png?b=master)](https://scrutinizer-ci.com/g/Ibsciss/php-functional/build-status/master)

 A collection of functions and classes to provide some nice functional tools for your projects, with a simple, **consistent** and well tested api.

-Really useful to build data processing algorithms in a breeze.
+Especially useful to build data processing algorithms in a breeze.

 ## Install